Does Your Dog Get In Your Face?

-Think of your personal space as your comfort zone within a space with other people.
+Think of your personal space as your comfort zone within a space filled with anotherh person.
 If that other person is a stranger alone with you on an elevator, you may decide to make your comfort zone bigger by creating more personal space between the two of you so he’s not so “in your face.”

 Dogs and Personal Space

 Your personal space is valuable real estate.
-Your dog does know that about his personal space.
 In fact, your dog constantly uses personal space as a way to value and rate his relationship with you.
+Interesting isn’t it?

-This is where you slip from leader status to “property of your dog”.
+This is where you slip from leader status to “property of your dog” and behavior problems start.

 Do you see a pattern developing here with your dog?
 Have you gone overboard with allowances?
 No structure with rules, boundaries or expectations certainly sets the stage for “DOG RULES.”